Ducki67/Reboot-Ultimate-latest/README.md

 # What is Reboot Ultimate?

 Reboot Ultimate is a rewrite of the original [Project Reboot 3.0](https://github.com/Milxnor/Project-Reboot-3.0).
 This version of Reboot strives for adding new things to Reboot, while keeping it all stable.
-Alot of these updates wouldn't be possible without [Max's](https://github.com/max8447) help.
-I will not take all of the credit for this.

 # What does this version have?